I think you’ll agree with me when I say…

 That said, however, most of the new plans come with fixed-term advance arrangement paying, which means that with a few years in, you can change and decide to close it.

 By getting released the equity from your holdings, you automatically increase your income or savings.
 However, this might have adverse effects and affect your claim to your means-tested benefits.

 7. You May Have Fees to Pay

 You might also want to consider getting impartial specialist advice about whether equity release is suitable for you, and if it is, which option perfectly suits you.
-For this and more information, you can click here to see how much equity you can release and chat with an expert for free.

 How much money could you release?